blackle/Linux-OpenGL-Examples/README.md

 Example code for opening a glsl shader fullscreen with gtk.
 Closes with the standard ALT+F4 on Ubuntu.
 Shaders get passed an iTime uniform in seconds.
 App closes automatically after 10 seconds.

-## gtk-webkit - 1074 bytes
+## gtk-webkit - 1482 bytes

 Example code for opening an html page fullscreen with gtk.
 Closes with the standard ALT+F4 on Ubuntu.
-WebGL is enabled however is not used in the example.
-Testing with webkit gtk has found that most(?) shadertoy shaders seem to work.
-It has yet to be seen if initializing a shader in javascript takes fewer bytes than with gtk's opengl code.
+WebGL is enabled and initialized to display a shader full screen with some very unoptimized javascript.
+Optimizing the js for size will probably take off another 100 bytes or two.

 ## xlib-opengl - 1498 bytes